LibrariesHacked/librarieshacked-web-content/articles/catchment.md

 ## Sutton, consultation 2014.

-Sutton created profiles of each of their libraries, defining the catchment area of each library as:  *"all Lower Super Output Areas (LSOAs) where 5% or more of the population borrow from the library."*
+Sutton created profiles of each of their libraries, defining catchment as:

+> all Lower Super Output Areas (LSOAs) where 5% or more of the population borrow from the library.

-This type of catchment area is purely based on 'borrower' members - a borrower being someone who has had an issue or renewal from the library (most often within a certain timeframe e.g. a year).
+A borrower is normally someone who has had an issue or renewal from the library (often filtered within a certain timeframe e.g. a year).

-There are disadvantages to this idea of a catchment area.
+There are disadvantages to this method.
 It takes no account of users who use the computers, WiFi, or other materials.
-It also does not guarantee that all areas of an authority will fall into the catchment of a library.
-For providing a needs analysis across the borough, this can be questionable - regardless of current membership, the local authority provides a service for all residents.
-It is reasonable to assume all residents should fall into the catchment of at least 1 library.
+It doesn't guarantee that all areas of an authority will fall into the catchment of a library.
+For providing a needs analysis across the borough, this can be questionable - regardless of current membership, the authority provides a service for all residents.
+It is reasonable to assume everyone should fall into the catchment of at least one library.

-The methodology does allow for catchment areas that overlap between libraries.
-In this way, Sutton Central library catchment covers 91 of the 121 LSOAs in Sutton, showing that a Central library will likely be used by the whole authority, not just the residents closest to it.
-This seems more realistic than an approach which neatly divides an authority into distinct areas, with each area served by a single library.
+It does allow for catchment areas that overlap between libraries.
+In this way, Sutton Central library catchment covers 91 of the 121 LSOAs in Sutton, showing that a Central library will likely be used by the whole authority.
+This seems more realistic than an approach which neatly divides an authority into distinct areas.

 A problem occurs when a library does not have any LSOAs where 5% of the population are borrowers of that library, and therefore has no catchment.
 This was the case for Beddington library.